offbynull/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

 A motif is a pattern that matches many different k-mers, where those matched k-mers have some shared biological significance.
 The pattern matches a fixed k where each position may have alternate forms.
 The simplest way to think of a motif is a regex pattern without quantifiers.
-For example, the regex `[AT]TT[GC]C` may match to `ATTGC`, `ATTCC`, `TTTGC`, and `TTTCC`.
+For example, the regex `[AT]TT[GC]C` may match to ATTGC, ATTCC, TTTGC, and TTTCC.

 A common scenario involving motifs is to search through a set of DNA sequences for an unknown motif: Given a set of sequences, it's suspected that each sequence contains a k-mer that matches some motif.
 But, that motif isn't known beforehand.
 Both the k-mers and the motif they match need to be found.